 Prompt Payment Discount

-The prompt payment discount (PPD) is 3% off the amount you pay for your tuition fees i.e. after any other discounts/bursaries have been applied.
-This discount is only available for 2 weeks after the course commencement date held on your university account.
+The Prompt Payment Discount (PPD) is 3% off the amount you pay for your tuition fees i.e. after any other discounts/bursaries have been applied.
+This discount is only available for up to 2 weeks after the course commencement date held on your university account.

 Paying via bank transfer